saadmohiuddin/DBMS_Project/README.md

 #### 1.1 Collect Face Data
 ```
 """
-user_name = "Jack"   # the name
+user_name = "3033333333"   # UID
 NUM_IMGS = 400       # the number of saved images
 """
 python face_capture.py
 ```
-The camera will be activated and the captured images will be stored in `data/Jack` folder.
+The camera will be activated and the captured images will be stored in `data/3033333333` folder.
 **Note:** Only one person’s images can be captured at a time.

 #### 1.2 Train a Face Recognition Model